 3 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to conduct inspections or implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
-In lieu of an ordinance, the County has developed standard operating procedures for addressing discharges from third party construction sites.
-3 Public Reporting Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Maintain and implement procedures for receipt and consideration of information submitted by the public regarding construction site stormwater runoff.
-4 Development Project Plan Review Review development plans for the inclusion of post construction controls annually Review development plans to ensure compliance with local post construction runoff guidelines and inclusion of appropriate permanent stormwater quality controls.
+In lieu of an ordinance, the County has developed standard operating procedures for addressing discharges from third party 3 Public Reporting Develop/maintain on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues construction sites.
+Maintain and implement procedures for receipt and consideration of information submitted by the public regarding construction site stormwater runoff.
+4 Development Project Plan Review Annually review 100% of the submitted development plans for the inclusion of post construction controls Review development plans to ensure compliance with local post construction runoff guidelines and inclusion of appropriate permanent stormwater quality controls.
 4 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to conduct inspections or implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
 In lieu of an ordinance, the County has developed standard operating procedures for addressing post construction stormwater management issues from third party sites.

-4 Post Construction Procedures Maintain standard operating procedures in effect annually Develop and maintain standard operating procedures to document records of enforcement actions and procedures for ensuring longterm operation/maintenance of post construction stormwater control measures.
-5 MS4 Facility Inventory Maintain an inventory of facilities and stormwater controls that the permittee owns and operates within the urbanized area annually Maintain an inventory of applicable facilities and stormwater controls pursuant to the requirements established in Part III, Section B.5(b)(1) of TPDES General Permit TXR040000, that each permittee owns and operates within the urbanized area.
-5 Waste Disposal Procedures Maintain standard operating procedures in effect annually for the proper disposal of waste; including dredge spoil, accumulated sediments, and floatables Maintain standard operating procedures for the appropriate disposal of waste materials from maintenance activities such as floatable collections, dredge spoils, and/or accumulated sediments.
-5 Contractor Oversight Procedures Maintain contractor oversight procedures in effect annually Maintain procedures that contractually require contractors hired by the permittee to perform maintenance activities on permittee-owned facilities to comply with all stormwater control measures, good housekeeping practices, and facility specific stormwater management operating procedures.
+4 Post Construction Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Develop and maintain standard operating procedures to document records of enforcement actions and procedures for ensuring long-term operation/maintenance of post construction stormwater control measures.
+5 MS4 Facility Inventory Annually maintain an inventory of 100% of the facilities and stormwater controls that each permittee owns and operates within the urbanized area Maintain an inventory of applicable facilities and stormwater controls pursuant to the requirements established in Part III, Section B.5(b)(1) of TPDES General Permit TXR040000, that each permittee owns and operates within the urbanized area.
+5 Waste Disposal Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain standard operating procedures for the appropriate disposal of waste materials from maintenance activities such as floatable collections, dredge spoils, and/or accumulated sediments.
+5 Contractor Oversight Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain procedures that contractually require contractors hired by the permittee to perform maintenance activities on permittee-owned facilities to comply with all stormwater control measures, good housekeeping practices, and facility specific stormwater management operating procedures.
+5 Operation and Maintenance Activities Annually conduct 1 review of the general pollution prevention plan and perform any necessary updates Maintain and implement general pollution prevention plans that identify potential pollutants of concern and address stormwater discharges from permittee operation and maintenance activities, including road and parking lot maintenance, bridge maintenance, cold weather operations, and right-of-way maintenance.

-5 Operation and Maintenance Activities Maintain general pollution prevention plan in effect annually for municipal operations Maintain and implement general pollution prevention plans that identify potential pollutants of concern and address stormwater discharges from permittee operation and maintenance activities, including road and parking lot maintenance, bridge maintenance, cold weather operations, and right-of-way maintenance.
 5 Waste/Debris Collection Conduct waste/debris collection on an annual basis within the regulated area Conduct waste/debris collection to reduce floatable material discharges to the MS4.
-5 Municipal Operation Procedures Maintain standard operating procedures in effect annually for inspecting/maintaining structural controls at municipal facilities and for employee training Maintain standard operating procedures for inspecting/maintaining structural controls at municipal facilities and for conducting employee training for staff members involved in implementing pollution prevention/good housekeeping practices.
+5 Municipal Operation Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain standard operating procedures for inspecting/maintaining structural controls at municipal facilities and for conducting employee training for staff members involved in implementing pollution prevention/good housekeeping practices.